Updated May 09, 2022

 Did you know that Google Maps business listings with more than 100 images get 520% more calls than the average business or that 91% of questions posted to Google Maps listings have not been answered?
-Maps and Questions are both features of Google’s business tool, Google My Business (GMB).
+Maps and Questions are both features of Google’s business tool, Google Business Profile (GBP) (formerly Google My Business).

-GMB is the portal you log into to manage your business listing on Google.
+GBP is the portal you log into to manage your business listing on Google.
 Business profiles show up in branded searches on the right-hand sidebar of the Google search results.
-This means that when users are searching for your business name, keywords in your brand name, or for local services you offer, your GMB profile will appear… if it’s optimized and set up correctly.
+This means that when users are searching for your business name, keywords in your brand name, or for local services you offer, your GBP profile will appear… if it’s optimized and set up correctly.

 Your listing also shows up in Google Maps, showcases user-generated reviews, and offers quick contact options to reach your business.
 By keeping your profile optimized, you can not only impact your Google ranking, but you can also drastically increase your conversions through your listing.